Collecting information is fundamental

 - In an improvised street self-defense situation, it is vital to try to collect information but we can only trust in probabilities and never in certainty

-- There is no reliable way to recognize at 100% (in a handful of seconds) the danger level of an opponent (experience, technical preparation, athletic abilities, attitude to struggle, determination, speed, etc.).
+- There is no reliable way to recognize (in a handful of seconds) the danger level of an opponent (experience, technical preparation, athletic abilities, attitude to struggle, determination, speed, etc.)

 There is an endless number of variables that can alter our assessment:

-- Incompetence within other eventual disciplines mastered by our opponents (sports, combat, etc.)
+- Incompetence – Within other eventual disciplines mastered by our opponents (sports, combat, etc.)

-Generally speaking, it’s not a secret that only amateur martial arts practitioners tend to emphasize too much their preparation (with the idea to scare).
+Generally speaking, it’s not a secret that only amateur level martial arts practitioners tend to emphasize too much their preparation (with the idea to scare).
 In all the other cases illusion and ignorance are respectively the father and mother of the defeat.